linnearice/Election_Analysis/README.md

 - Software:  Python 3.7.6 Visual Studio Code, 1.59.1

 ## Summary of Results
-The analysis of the election shows that:
+The analysis of the election shows:

 ### Total Votes
     - There were 369,711 total votes cast in the election.